itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

-# Building Typology Used in Training Data Production
+# Building Typology for Training Data Production

 The training data was producted focusing on a defined set of building typologies.
 These typologies represent patterns and characteristics observed in various urban and rural settings in context to Germany.